akkadotnet/akka.net/docs/articles/intro/tutorial-1.md

 ![actor tree diagram of the architecture](/images/arch_tree_diagram.png)

-In simple terms, every component manages the lifecycle of the subcomponents.
-No subcomponent can outlive the parent component.
+In simple terms, every component manages the lifecycle of the sub-components.
+No sub-component can outlive the parent component.
 This is exactly how the actor hierarchy works.
-Furthermore, it is desirable that a component handles the failure of its subcomponents.
+Furthermore, it is desirable that a component handles the failure of its sub-components.
 Together, these two desirable properties lead to the conclusion that the "contained-in" relationship of components should be mapped to the "children-of" relationship of actors.